From April 2013 if you have one or more ‘spare’ bedrooms in your property the maximum rent on which you can claim Housing Benefit may be reduced by:

 - 13 week protection where the tenant could previously afford the rent and Housing Benefit has not been claimed in the last 52 weeks

 - For up to 12 months where certain members of the household have died

 The Local Authority will write out to all our tenants who are under-occupying their home and in receipt of Housing Benefit.
 If you do not agree with their assessment, you should contact them immediately.
-Once you have received a letter from the Council, you will be visited by a member of staff from BHA who will discuss your options and how we can help.
-If you did not get a letter and you think the under-occupation rules apply to you please contact either the Council or your Financial Inclusion Officer immediately.
+Once you have received a letter from Scottish Borders Council, you will be visited by a member of our team who will discuss your options and how we can help.
+If you did not get a letter and you think the under-occupation rules apply to you please contact either the Scottish Borders Council or our Financial Inclusion Team immediately.